 Those strange foreign words in Russian

-Recently passing through the newly refurbished and reassuringly European-looking Sheremetyevo airport, I looked at a big billboard which said, in Russian: “Creation of a big international hub in the Russian capital …” The words HUB sounded as ХАБА and was written in Cyrillics, representing the English word “hub” in the Russian genitive case.
+Recently passing through Sheremetyevo airport in Moscow, I looked at a big billboard which said, in Russian: “Creation of a big international hub in the Russian capital …” The words HUB sounded as Ð¥ÐÐ‘Ð and was written in Cyrillics, representing the English word “hub” in the Russian genitive case.
 It took me a few seconds to realise what it was, and made me laugh.
-I asked my mum, who was there as well (she knows some English, but would definitely not know the fashionable word “hub”) if she could figure out what it meant.
-She predictably said “What the hell is “хаба”?
-When I explained, she said “It’s best not to read things written in public places, it could be a scary experience!”
+If I did not know English, I would never had figured out what that means.
+So most Russian native speakers, including well-educated ones, but without an in-depth knowledge of English, would be puzzled.

 Changes in a language happen for a reason

 Every time I am in Moscow, I love to read all sorts of texts written in various places, be it graffiti or advertisements.
 I am a linguist and I want to have an idea of how my language is developing.
 Also, it helps me, an expatriate, to catch up with it, and carry it in a fresh and authentic form, straight into my Russian lessons in London.

 What I see is a collection of interesting trends.
 In case you are tempted to close this page right now, expecting some boring lamentations of the genre “English is killing my language!” – I am not going to do that.
 I believe that a language is a strong vibrant organism; and if something is lost or something new is borrowed, there is a good reason for that.